Nerve Graft Surgery in Gurgaon

 - Single nerve transfer : When only one nerve transfer is performed, it is known as a single nerve transfer.

-- Direct nerve transfer: There is no nerve graft is interposed, the donor and recipient nerves are coapted directly.
+- Direct nerve transfer : No nerve graft is interposed.
+The donor and recipient nerves are coapted directly.

 How treatment is performed?

-Nerve transfers are performed in the operating room under the general anesthesia and it is performed with the neurosurgical techniques.
-The surgeon makes an incision on the skin and expose the healthy nerve (to be transferred) and injured nerve.
+Nerve transfers are performed in the operating room under general anaesthesia, performed with neurosurgical techniques.
+The surgeon incurs the skin and exposes the healthy nerve (to be transferred) and injured nerve.
 Electrical devices are used to check the functionality and health condition of the nerve.
 The surgeon transfers the donor nerve to the injured nerve and coapts to the injured nerve.
 The nerves grow in the spinal cord through the tunnel provided by the injured nerve.
 The incisions are then closed by the surgeon.

 Cost of nerve transfer after spinal cord injury

-The nerve transplant cost or nerve graft surgery cost in India varies with the clinical institutes.
+The nerve transplant cost or nerve graft surgery cost in Gurgaon, India varies with the clinical institutes.
 However, the cost of nerve transfers after spinal cord injuries depends on its complications.
-You can contact us to know the charges of your treatment by contacting us.
+You can contact us to know your treatment charges by contacting us.

-Dr. (Prof.) Sumit Sinha is one of the best neurosurgeons in Delhi (India).
+Dr. (Prof.) Sumit Sinha is one of the best neurosurgeons in Gurgaon (India).
 He has vast experience of over 17 years in the field of Neurosurgery.
 He is also one of the most awarded neurosurgeons in Gurgaon and Delhi.
-Your search for the best neurosurgeon in India ends here.
-Please contact us.
+Your search for the best neurosurgeon in gurgaon ends here.
+Please get in touch with us.